 When I was in high school I lived across the street from a Poppin’ Fresh, which is now known as Baker’s Square.
 They make the BEST French Silk Pie, which is a rich and creamy chocolate cream pie.
 Yes, they beat out Marie Callender’s by a mile.
-I have been making this pie every year since 2008.
+I have been making this pie every Thanksgiving and Christmas since 2008.

 There isn’t a Christmas or Thanksgiving that goes by without this pie, and chances are we’ll be enjoying it for Easter too.
 It’s just a family favorite and there would be a lot of sad faces if I didn’t make it!